ElitheDumbGuy/PyPaperBot/README.md

 The arguments *\-\-scholar-pages* is mandatory when using *\-\-query * The argument *\-\-dwn-dir* is mandatory

-The argument *\-\-journal-filter*  require the path of a CSV containing a list of journal name paired with a boolean which indicates whether or not to consider that journal (0: don't consider /1: consider) [Example](https://github.com/ferru97/PyPaperBot/blob/master/file_examples/jurnals.csv)
+The argument *\-\-journal-filter* requires the path of a CSV file containing a list of journal names paired with a boolean (0: don't consider / 1: consider).
+Format: `journal_list;include_list` with semicolon separator.

-The argument *\-\-doi-file*  require the path of a txt file containing the list of paper's DOIs to download organized with one DOI per line [Example](https://github.com/ferru97/PyPaperBot/blob/master/file_examples/papers.txt)
+The argument *\-\-doi-file* requires the path of a text file containing a list of paper DOIs to download, with one DOI per line.

 Use the --proxy argument at the end of all other arguments and specify the protocol to be used.
 See the examples to understand how to use the option.